malthe/ugandasms/README.rst

 SMS-CVS is an SMS reporting system designed for a pilot deployment "Community Vulnerability Surveillance" in the Acholi region of Uganda.

-The software is developed by developed by the UNICEF country office in Uganda.
+The software is developed by the UNICEF country office in Uganda.

 Platform